pedrojeronim0/pedrojeronim0/README.md

 **Robotics Code Raul (2021 – 2023)**
 - Member of the high school robotics team.
 - Participated in two editions of the **National Robotics Festival**.
-- Achieved **3rd place in the RoboCup Junior Rescue Line** and qualified for the **European RoboCup Junior** in 2023.
+- Achieved 🥉 **3rd place in the RoboCup Junior Rescue Line** and qualified for the **European RoboCup Junior** in 2023.
-- Responsible for robot programming, sensor integration, and teamwork.
+- Responsible for robot programming, sensor integration, and team coordination.

 ---